GIScience/ohsome-now-stats-frontend/README.md

 The **ohsomeNow stats** website offers up-to-date and global scale overview statistics on mapping activity in OpenStreetMap (OSM).

 The website allows you to get insights into the number of contributors, total map edits, added buildings and added road length for a given time range and OSM changesets hashtag filter.
+Additionally, topics covering a range from the length of added waterways, to the number of newly added healthcare facilities are reported.
 You can use this website to report mapping statistics for any time range starting from 2009-04-21 when the OSM-API version 0.6 introduced changesets.

 The numbers you obtain from ohsomeNow stats get updated in near-realtime.